Independent bottler: Secret bottlings

 Some whiskies that are bottled by independent bottlers are marketed without identification of the source distillery.
 These are often referred to as "secret bottlings".
 The distiller may be unnamed because the distilleries that produce them only want their name associated with whisky released by themselves, or because the bottler wants to have the ability to buy from various distilleries without changing their label or revealing their trade secrets.

 This type of secrecy is not always absolute.
 An example of a not-so-secret bottling is the "Tactical Selection" from Douglas Laing & Co's Old Malt Cask range.
 The bottlers have not stated the distillery, but in the style of many independent bottlings, there are clues as to its origins.
-In this case, the clue is a geographical location; Tactical Selection was distilled on the Isle of Skye – which is home to only one whisky distillery, Talisker.
+In this case, the clue is a geographical location; Tactical Selection was distilled on the Isle of Skye – which at the time of its distillation was home to only one whisky distillery, Talisker.

 Tactics such as these may allow bottlers to indicate their source without breaching trademark or contract agreements.